rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 5.26.38 Place of distribution supplied based on address or sign

 <a name="5.26.38.1">5.26.38.1</a> Supply in square brackets a modern form of the name in the language of the cataloging agency, when only an address or description of a trade sign appears on the manifestation.
 (Transcribe the address or sign as the [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) element; see [5.27.32.1](/DCRMR/ppdm/Name-of-distributor/#5.27.32.1).)
-When supplying the place of distribution, give a justification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if necessary (see [5.285.32.5](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.5)).
+When supplying the place of distribution, give a justification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if necessary (see [5.285.X.X](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.X.X)).

->Example:
-><CITE>[Paris]</CITE>
->(*Comment*: Imprint reads: “à l’enseigne de l’éléphant,” the trade sign of a Parisian printer)

 >Example:
 ><CITE>[London]</CITE>